eddiesigner/firma-docs/docs/src/index.md

   details: Full Members and subscriptions support (yes, with this theme you can turn your audience into a business).
 - title: Performant
   details: Lightning fast and fully responsive, looks great on any device.
 Compatible with modern browsers.
 Accessibility as part of its core.
-footer: Made by Eduardo Gomez with ❤️
+footer: Made by Eduardo Gómez with ❤️
 ---